-The Foodbank team

 Welcome to Palmerston North foodbank.

-You can visit the PNMSS foodbank Tuesday, Thursday, or Friday 12.30 to 2.30 (from the 12th of January, 2021) to pick up a parcel.
+You can visit the PNMSS foodbank Tuesday, Thursday, or Friday 12.30 to 2.30 to pick up a parcel.
 Please bring your own bags.

 Who can use our foodbank?
 Anyone and everyone who lives in Palmerston North.
-Please bring your own bags and ID.
+Please bring your ID.

 What can I expect?
 A significantly sized food parcel suited to the size of your household - it might not be a full week's worth of food, but it should keep you all feed for a good few days.

 Anything else?
-There will be no lectures or sermons.
 Our Social Work team will ask if there is other help or support you want, but that is fully your choice.
 We are here to support and build your intrinsic mana.

 How many times can I visit the foodbank?
-If you are working with a budgeter or other Social Services Professional (such as a Navigator or Social Worker) who gives you a referral to our service, you can come for as many weeks as your referrer recommends.
+If you are working with a budgeter or other Social Services Professional (such as a Navigator or Social Worker) who gives you a referral to our service, you can come for as many weeks as your referrer recommends (to a maximum of 1 per month).
 There is a limit of 4 parcels a year without a referral.

 Palmerston North foodbank was established in 1983, and was the first major foodbank in the city.
 We are able to operate only due to the generosity of Palmerston North citizens who donate food to us throughout the year.
 We work closely with the Food Hub Alliance of the Salvation Army, Just Zilch, and Whakapai Hauora to co-ordinate warehousing and share resources and information to provide the best possible services we can to clients.
 In the year from the 1st of July 2015 to the 30th of June 2016, 3602 people were supported by our foodbank.
 In April 2017 this number had increased by 20%, with a noticeable increase in the number of people in part-time employment needing support.